LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 Dates in spreadsheets are often stored in one column.
 Whilst this seems the most natural way to enter dates, it actually is not a good practice.
-A spreadsheet application may display the dates in seemingly correct way (for the human eye) but how it actually handles and stores the dates may be problematic.
+A spreadsheet application may display the dates correctly (for readability) but how it actually handles and stores the dates may be problematic.

 In particular, please remember that functions that are valid for a given